 You will receive an invoice for chargeable work; upon payment of the invoice, your request will be queued for completion.

-Please note: The time frame of completion starts upon payment of the invoice – not from when the request was made to the Practice.
+Please note, the time frame of completion starts upon payment of the invoice, not from when the request was made to the practice.

 Thank you for your patience and understanding.

-You may wish to sign up for the NHS App where you can view your medical records from your smartphone.
+You may wish to sign up for the NHS app where you can view your medical records from your smartphone.
 This may be suffice for your request and therefore do not need a letter.

-How much will it cost & why?
+How much will it cost and why?

 GPs are not employed by the NHS.
 The NHS pays the doctor for specific NHS work but for non-NHS work the fee has to cover the doctor’s costs.
 As the doctors are self-employed, their costs – staff, buildings, heating, lighting, printing, paper etc. – must be covered in the same way as any small business.

-I only need the doctor’s signature – why do I have to wait?
+I only need the doctor’s signature, why do I have to wait?

 When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.